Regular Hours Return

 The seller presents you with their own ‘certificate of authenticity’ (sometimes these are fine, however most of the time they are not).

-The seller is offering you a work this is far below its market value.
+The seller is offering you a work that is far below its market value.

 The past month seemed to be a bit slower for the collectibles market, but I did manage to find a few treasures.
 The rarest and most valuable nickel appeared on the market and sold, again!
 The Eliasberg 1913 Liberty Head Nickel (named after Louis E. Eliasberg - a collector who purchased it in 1948 and amassed one of the greatest coin collections of all time) is one of only five produced.
 Of the other four, two are in private collections, and two are in museums - the Smithsonian and the American Numismatic Association Museum.
 None of them are graded as high as the Eliasberg.
 This nickel was estimated to make $3-5M and sold for $4.5M to Legend Numismatics.
 You might think that was an outstanding price for a nickel, but I bet the consignor was a bit disappointed - here’s why.
 The coin has traded hands several times: in May 1996 a dealer bought it for $1.49M, in March 2001 it sold for $1.84M, and in May 2005 it changed hands again when Legend Numismatics bought it for $4.150M.
 The last recorded sale was to a private collector in 2007 for $5M!
 Ok, so everyone has made a little money along the way – till now!